webosose/website/content/en/docs/guides/development/localization/writinglocalizableCode.md

 ### Enact Apps

-Enact framework offers [`$L`](https://enactjs.com/docs/modules/i18n/$L/) component as part of its i18n library, which provides functions to map to translated strings.
+Enact framework offers the [`$L`](https://enactjs.com/docs/modules/i18n/$L/) component as part of its i18n library, which provides functions to map to translated strings.

 {{< code "Example for $L usage" true >}}
 ``` js